What is a guaranteed minimum pension (GMP)?

 What is a contracted-out salary-related (COSR) scheme?

-However, between 1997 and 2016 a number of schemes still automatically contracted their members out of SERPS/the State Second Pension.
-From 1997 onwards, the GMP was replaced by the Reference Scheme Test.
+However, between 1997 and 2016, a number of schemes still automatically contracted their members out of SERPS/the state second pension.
+From 1997 onwards, the GMP was replaced by the reference scheme test.

-What is the Reference Scheme Test?
+What is the reference scheme test?

-The Reference Scheme Test was introduced from 1997 to ensure that the benefits provided by some workplace pensions met a certain recommended level.
+The reference scheme test was introduced from 1997 to ensure that the benefits provided by some workplace pensions met a certain recommended level.

-Generally it requires that a pension scheme must provide at least 1/80th of your earnings multiplied by your years of membership, with a spouse’s pension of half this level if you pre-decease your spouse.
+Generally, it requires that a pension scheme must provide at least 1/80th of your earnings multiplied by your years of membership, with a spouse’s pension of half this level if you pre-decease your spouse.

 When will I get my GMP?

-If you qualify for a GMP, it will be paid from your 60th birthday if you are woman, or your 65th birthday if you are a man.
+If you qualify for a GMP, it will be paid from your 60th birthday if you are a woman, or your 65th birthday if you are a man.

-In this respect it is not affected by increases in the state pension age.
+In this respect, it is not affected by increases in the state pension age.

 How is my GMP paid?

-GMP is always paid as an annuity, a guaranteed income for life.
 You do however have a choice of annuities, as you can choose the ‘open market option’ and shop around for the provider that offers the highest income.

-Your financial adviser will be able to explain your GMP annuity options.
+A financial adviser will be able to explain your GMP annuity options.

-How is my GMP calculated and how much will I get?
+How is my GMP calculated, and how much will I get?

 Your GMP is worked out based on your level of NI contributions, the length of time you were in the pension scheme, and how much of this was pre-1988 and post-1988.